-The nature of the results you are trying to achieve will determine the type of change you need to create.
+The nature of the results you are trying to achieve will determine the type of change you need to create and the work stream to make it happen.

 If you are making changes to a very small part of your job then your focus is very localized.
 If you are leading a project solely aimed at achieving a specific result then your change management focus is somewhat larger.
 But if you are leading a business-wide long term transformation then you need a comprehensive Change Leadership work stream and strategy.